- Discuss the type of seeds produced by gymnosperms, as well as other characteristics of gymnosperms

 The Evolution of Seed Plants

 In seed plants, the evolutionary trend led to a dominant sporophyte generation, in which the larger and more ecologically significant generation for a species is the diploid plant.
 At the same time, the trend led to a reduction in the size of the gametophyte, from a conspicuous structure to a microscopic cluster of cells enclosed in the tissues of the sporophyte.
 Lower vascular plants, such as club mosses and ferns, are mostly homosporous (produce only one type of spore).
 In contrast, all seed plants, or spermatophytes, are heterosporous, forming two types of spores: megaspores (female) and microspores (male).
 Megaspores develop into female gametophytes that produce eggs, and microspores mature into male gametophytes that generate sperm.
-Because the gametophytes mature within the spores, they are not free-living, as are the gametophytes of other seedless vascular plants.
+Because gametophyte maturation depends on water and nutrient supply from the dominant sporophyte tissue, they are not free-living, as are the gametophytes of seedless vascular plants.
 Heterosporous seedless plants are seen as the evolutionary forerunners of seed plants.

 Seeds and pollen—two adaptations to drought—distinguish seed plants from other (seedless) vascular plants.
 Both adaptations were critical to the colonization of land.
 Fossils place the earliest distinct seed plants at about 350 million years ago.
 The earliest reliable record of gymnosperms dates their appearance to the Carboniferous period (359–299 million years ago).
 Gymnosperms were preceded by the progymnosperms (“first naked seed plants”).
 This was a transitional group of plants that superficially resembled conifers (“cone bearers”) because they produced wood from the secondary growth of the vascular tissues; however, they still reproduced like ferns, releasing spores to the environment.
 In the Mesozoic era (251–65.5 million years ago), gymnosperms dominated the landscape.
 Angiosperms took over by the middle of the Cretaceous period (145.5–65.5 million years ago) in the late Mesozoic era, and have since become the most abundant plant group in most terrestrial biomes.